Manhattanville College’s School of Education

 Together with seven school districts, CSI works to provide programmatic and professional development to administrators and teachers, as well as offer resources and research that recognize the increasingly diverse student populations of our suburbs.

 Applying and Financial Assistance

 Just because education is invaluable doesn't mean it has to be unaffordable.
 We offer scholarships and discounts, as well as assistantships for stipends and/or tuition remission, that put a degree or further course of study within your budget.
 Learn more about our graduate assistantships, including benefits and requirements, now.

-Information on applying to Manhattanville’s School of Education can be found on our How to Apply page.
+Information on applying to Manhattanville’s School of Education can be found on our Application Information pages.
 If you want to stay up-to-date with what’s going on in the School of Education, follow us on Facebook and Twitter.
 Want to learn more about Manhattanville and the school?
 Request more information now!

 Where are our alumni now?

 You can find them throughout the country—at the Academy of Holy Angels in Demarest, NJ; at North Street School in Greenwich, CT; or at Promenade Elementary School in Corona, CA. Our alumni find teaching and leadership positions in communities of their choice, giving current students a wide network to turn to for advice, introductions, and mentoring.

 The third annual Edcamp at Manhattanville College’s School of Education, held on September 9, 2017, proved to be an exciting and memorable day of...